 Furthermore, the pandemic has also brought with it a new set of challenges for gyms and fitness centres across the globe.
 This chart from a recent McKinsey study reveals people’s reluctance to pursue outdoor activities, especially in the case of public gyms and fitness centres.

 For that reason, gyms will have to get creative in the way they promote their services and employ advanced sanitation methods if they’re to retain their share of customers.
 Knowing what trends lie ahead can help fitness entrepreneurs evaluate their options and come up with a fitting strategy to take their business to the next level.
+Using gym builder software can be a great option.
 This post shares the upcoming fitness trends as we adjust to the new normal.

 - Increased Popularity of Virtual Fitness Programmes